Thomas25504/Thomas25504/README.md

 ### ⚡ Fun Facts
 - I’ve been working out in the gym consistently for years — discipline in sport translates directly into my work ethic
-- Coffee-powered coding sessions are my specialty
+- Monster-powered coding sessions are my specialty
 - I love learning new tools and frameworks just to see what’s possible